bibekaryal86/auth-service/README.md

 Remaining (thoughts)
-    -> In authenv_service add a map object for appId <-> redirectUrl -> then use that redirectUrl in stead of redirectUrl in AppUserNoAuthController -> Update check permission
+    -> Update check permission
         -> users only allowed to read and update their own user entity -> No more 24 hours JWT, use refresh tokens